d12frosted/elpa-mirror/gnu/llm-readme.txt

     `string'.
 This may vary by `provider', because some provideres implement an API for this, but typically is always about the same.
     This gives an estimate if the provider has no API support.
+  • `llm-cancel-request request' Cancels the given request, if possible.
+    The `request' object is the return value of async and streaming functions.
+  • `llm-name provider'.
+Provides a short name of the model or provider, suitable for showing to users.

     And the following helper functions:
     • `llm-make-simple-chat-prompt text': For the common case of just